PonpesNurulHuda/internalApps/README.md

 salin `env` menjadi `.env` dan sesuaikan untuk aplikasi Anda, khususnya baseURL dan pengaturan basis data apa pun.

-## Important Change with index.php

-`index.php` is no longer in the root of the project!
-It has been moved inside the *public* folder, for better security and separation of components.

-This means that you should configure your web server to "point" to your project's *public* folder, and not to the project root.
-A better practice would be to configure a virtual host to point there.
-A poor practice would be to point your web server to the project root and expect to enter *public/...*, as the rest of your logic and the framework are exposed.

-**Please** read the user guide for a better explanation of how CI4 works!

 ## Server Requirements

 PHP version 7.3 atau lebih tinggi dibutuhkan, dan pastikan extensions berikut terinstall: